rgbkrk/ipython-notebook-cookbook/README.md

 Sets up an IPython Notebook server using Chef.

+Configuration/templating features will be coded towards IPython 1.0.0, which has not been released yet.

 # Requirements
  * [Berkshelf][]: `gem install berks`
  * [Vagrant][] 1.2.4 or higher